The instructions and pictures below

 accuracy of the dial)

-- Attach the sundial to the top section of
+- Attach the sundial to the top section of the plinth.
+In a very protected

 - Lay this top section of the plinth on the